Photo by Eunice Lituañas on Unsplash

 “Get to know your librarian.
 Take advantage of online resources.”

-We Say: You can find out who your Learning and Research Librarian is here.
+We Say: You can find out who your Learning and Research Librarian is on the Learning Skills Hub.
 You can start taking advantage of our online resources today.
-Visit LibrarySearch our online resource discovery tool.
+Visit LibrarySearch it’s our catalogue for all the items we hold in our libraries but also lists all our online resources too.
 If you want information on resources available in your subject area take a look at the subject guides.
+You can also take a look at our Your Digital Library blog to get started.

 “Take advantage of the free printing.”